caching-tools/next-shared-cache/packages/server/README.md

 ## `@neshca/server`

+**This package is deprecated since `@neshca/cache-handler` version 1.7.0 and will be removed in the next major release.**

 Efficient and simple HTTP caching server with LRU eviction, tailored for seamless integration with `@neshca/cache-handler/server` Handler.

 ### Overview